 In the production module, students will have to find and choose the most adapted fabrics, identify the best sewing methods and finishing solutions in order to produce their prototypes in the most professional way.
 At the end of this process, the best collection and prototypes will be selected by the jury to be showcased in the I.F.A.
 Paris annual Bachelor Fashion Design fashion show.

-While continuing to explore the main marketing theories and practice, students will have to define a marketing strategy for their final collection with target market, price positioning, distribution and communication strategy.
+While continuing to explore the main marketing theories and practice, students will have to define a marketing strategy for their final collection with the target market, price positioning, distribution, and communication strategy.